swirlai/docker-compose/doc/create-dockerhub-pat.md

 ---

-You now have a secure, read-only Docker Hub PAT suitable for image pulls in scripts for Swirl deployments.
+You now have a secure, read-only Docker Hub PAT suitable for image pulls in scripts for SWIRL deployments.